azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Table Name**: Set to **TrendingSentiment**.

+    - **Authentication Mode**: Select **User token**.

-    - Select **Authorize** (if not already authorized).
+    Select **Authorize** (if not already authorized).
 This will authorize the connection to your Power BI account.
 When prompted in the popup window, enter the account credentials you used to create your Power BI account in the Before the Hands-on Lab exercise.
 You may have to enter your Username and Password.

         ![The Power BI New output screen is shown configured.
 The Authorize connection has been selected.](media/2019-09-03-14-41-07.png "Power BI new output")